spoorthy25/BookMeetingRoom/README.md

 npm install

+# Screenshots
+Application screen shots are available in the screenshots folder.

 # Launching
 Once the app is launched on the device, select the time to find the meeting rooms.